mrpostiga/imame4all/trunk/res/Applications/iMAME4all.app/readme.txt

 -Sacanline Filter.
 Enable to apply a scanline filter over the image.

--Landscape Keeps Aspect (iPhone only).
-'Enabled' keeps the aspect ratio in landscape mode; 'Disabled' will use all available screen.
+-Keeps Aspect.
+'Enabled' keeps the aspect ratio; 'Disabled' will use all available screen.

--Original size (iPad only).
-Enable to draw screen at its original size on portrait mode.

 -Safe Render Path (iPhone only).
 Enable at the expenses of performance for maximun compability.
 Slow in 3G (not recomended unless you find any problem).